 Continuous CRP has multiple practices to help landowners add woody habitat to their property.

 Field windbreaks, shelterbelt establishment, living snow fences, and riparian buffers all provide cost-share and annual rental payments for 10 to 15 years.
-These CRP practices can be paired with GFP's woody habitat program, as outlined above, to enhance wildlife habitat.
+These CRP practices can be paired with GFP's woody habitat program to enhance wildlife habitat.

 USDA Environmental Quality Incentive Program (EQIP)

 EQIP can also provide up to 75 percent cost share to establish trees for farmstead shelterbelts, livestock protection, and wildlife habitat.
-These tree plantings can be paired with GFP's woody habitat program, as outlined above, to enhance wildlife habitat.
+These tree plantings can be paired with GFP's woody habitat program to enhance wildlife habitat.

 South Dakota Game, Fish and Parks Woody Habitat Program